Transparenz in der Lieferkette und Erklärung zu Sklaverei und Menschenhandel

 BURBERRY HUMAN RIGHTS POLICY

 Burberry’s Human Rights Policy sets out four key stakeholder groups – our people, workers in our supply chain, our customers and our communities - and the procedures we have put in place to protect and uphold human rights, including mechanisms in place to address any instances of potential infringement.
 The policy was developed with reference to the United Nations Guiding Principles on Business and Human Rights.
 We assess human rights impacts and monitor labour conditions in both our own operations and our supply chain on a regular basis to ensure the policy is upheld.
+The policy was updated during FY 2019/20.

 Further details of Burberry’s Human Rights Policy are available here: Burberry Human Rights Policy